AdaptedAS/threadit/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/threadit)

 A nice package to help you run functions in threads and get their result.<br />
+This is under development!
+So please check for changes before updating
 ### Installation
 ```
 pip install threadit